🛠️ What is Low-Code?

 Development Speed | Fast but may need coding adjustments | Very fast with pre-built components |

-For Entrepreneurs: No-code is perfect for testing new ideas.
+- For Entrepreneurs: No-code is great to try out new ideas.

-For Businesses: No-code works for quick, internal tools, while low-code handles complex apps.
+- For Businesses: No-code works for quick, in-house tools, while low-code handles complex applications.

-For Developers: Low-code offers speed while allowing custom coding.
+- For Developers: Low-code offers speed but also allows custom coding.